 "Working with Contractors" by Cindi Pichler, Breaking Away, v22 #3 Fall 2001, IndependenceFirst.

 National Fair Housing Advocate.
+Link no longer available.

 United State department of Agriculture: Rural Development- Building a Better America.